mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 With this, we can pass arrays and complex objects using the *urlencoded* format.

 Now finally, the last built-in *Middleware function* we have in *express* is *static*, and we use that to serve the static files.
 So let me show you how that works.
 We pass an argument, and that's the of a folder, in this case, I'm going to use a folder called *public*.
+So we're going to put all our static assets, like *css*, *images* and so on inside this folder.

 ```javascript
 app.use(express.static('public'));
 ```

+So, let's create a new folder called *public*.
+For now, I'm going to add a simple text file inside the new folder called *readme.txt*, and this is a *readme* file.
+Now, with this *Middleware function*, we can go back to the browser and head over to *'http://localhost:3000/readme.txt'*.
+So with this Middleware we can serve static content.
+And note that here we don't have *public* in the Url.
+So our *static* contents are served from the root of the site.
+In the next lecture, we're going to look at third party Middleware.

+## 5- Third-party Middleware